 Looking for ideas for travel to Machu Picchu, Lima and Cusco in Peru?
 In this episode of the with Tour the World travel TV series, we join Evergreen Tours on a section of their Best of South America itinerary through Chile and Peru.

 Prepare yourself for a holiday like no other in fascinating Peru.

 If you’re planning a visit to the region, these two episodes of Tour the World with Evergreen Tours — hosted by The Big Bus tour and travel guide’s editor Adam Ford — are packed with Peru travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

-Whether you plan to travel with a tour group or independently, in these episodes you’ll get information about historic Lima, Cusco, the magnificent Sacred Valley, the ancient Incan citadel of Machu Picchu, and Lake Titicaca.
+Whether you plan to travel with a tour group or independently, in these episodes you’ll get information about visiting historic Lima, Cusco, the magnificent Sacred Valley, the ancient Incan citadel of Machu Picchu, and Lake Titicaca.
 The tour also stops in Santiago — Chile’s captivating capital city.

 Here are Adam’s top five experiences from this amazing tour.